snapswiftly/.github/profile/README.md

 - **Social Media**: [Instagram](https://www.instagram.com/snapswiftly/)

 ---

-## License 📜

-SnapSwiftly is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.

----
+## Licensing Terms ⚠️

+This repository is protected under the **SnapSwiftly License**.
+- **No part of codebase may be used, copied, or distributed without prior permission.**
+- For usage inquiries, contact us at [snapswiftlyoffical@gmail.com](mailto:snapswiftlyoffical@gmail.com).

+© [2024] SnapSwiftly.
+All rights reserved.

 Thank you for visiting SnapSwiftly's GitHub!
 We look forward to building the future of eCommerce together. ✨